noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4 W Bibliography.md

 While the difference between ULP, the containing no ethanol, and E85, containing the most ethanol, was at most 5%, the study does consider these results statistically significant with a high level of confidence, in which case the evidence supports the thesis that the addition of ethanol to ULP decreases $CO_2$ emissions.

+###### Limitations
 - Single vehicle sample size
 - Only 3 back to back test for each fuel in each cycle.

-- Change in $CO_2$ emissions is due to differences in molecules and combustion formula

 #### Conclusion and Evaluation